s4ros/gphoto2-rpi/README.md

 # gphoto2-rpi
 ~~First of all, the project name has nothing to do with the **Nikon** itself ;) It was choosen only because I was working only with **Nikon** cameras when developing this silly project.~~

 Please, check the [Docker](#docker) part.
-Maybe you don't want to struggle with all of the manual installation :)
+Maybe you don't want to struggle with all of the manual installation :) At least on server side.

 Long story short:
 - raspberry pi was used to capture a photo on camera using `gphoto2`